Magisk-Modules-Repo/terminal_debloater/README.md

 ## Changelog

+### v15
+* Updated mod-util
+  * This contains a fix for the ProgressBar on small devices (with small dpi)
+* Add refresh option when listing apps (App list now persist, unless you fully exit)
+* Fixed app listing option in command line
+* Misc improvements
 ### v14.1
 * Improved debloating, it now asks you to proceed or not
 * Display app info when uninstalling